cover photo

 This Report is yet to be approved by a Coordinator.

-IOTA Cloud Server with Blockchain Architecture for IoT Devices
+IOTA Cloud Server with decentralized Architecture for IoT Devices

-A server that uses blockchain technology with IOTA works by connecting all IoT devices (like sensors, actuators, and microcontrollers) to a distributed network built on the Tangle, which is IOTA’s unique ledger based on a Directed Acyclic Graph instead of a traditional blockchain.
-When a device sends data, the server helps place this information onto the Tangle, where every new transaction must approve two previous ones.
-This peer-validation means there are no miners and no fees, making it ideal for huge numbers of tiny device-to-device (micro)transactions.
+A server that uses decetralized technology with IOTA works by connecting all IoT devices (like sensors, actuators, and microcontrollers) to a distributed network built on the Tangle, which is IOTA’s unique ledger based on a Directed Acyclic graph.
+When a device sends data, the server helps place this information onto the Tangle, which stores data in a analysable way.

 System Architecture